Rana Sanga: Early life and accession

-Sanga was born to King Raimal and Queen Ratan Kunwar, a Jhala princess of Halvad.
-Although contemporary texts do not mention the year of his birth, they provide some of the astrological planetary positions at the time of his birth, calling them auspicious.
-Based on these positions, assuming certain other planetary positions and based on the Kumbhalgarh inscription, historian Gaurishankar Hirachand Ojha calculated Sanga's birth year as 1482.
+Sanga was born to King Raimal and Queen Ratan Kunwar, a Jhala princess from Halvad.
+Although contemporary texts did not mention the year of his birth, they provided astrological planetary positions at the time of his birth and called them auspicious.
+Based on these positions, assuming other planetary positions and based on the Kumbhalgarh inscription, historian Gaurishankar Hirachand Ojha calculated Sanga's birth year as 1482.

-Sanga was the third son of Raimal.
-However, due to the circumstances and after a fierce struggle with his brothers Prithviraj and Jagmal, in which he lost one of his eyes, he finally succeeded throne of Mewar in 1509.
+Sanga was Raimal's third son.
+After a struggle with his brothers Prithviraj and Jagmal, in which he lost an eye, he ascended the throne of Mewar in 1509.